 Randall A. Poole is Professor of History at the College of St. Scholastica.
-Before coming to St. Scholastica in 2004, he taught at the University of Notre Dame (1997-1999) and Boston University (1999-2004).
+Before coming to St. Scholastica in 2004, he taught at the University of Notre Dame (1997-1999) and at Boston University (1999-2004).
 He has held research fellowships at New York University, the Institute for Advanced Study in Princeton, Stanford University, Columbia University, the Kennan Institute for Advanced Russian Studies, and the Institute of Philosophy of the Russian Academy of Sciences in Moscow (where he was a Fulbright scholar).
 He has also been a research associate of the Nanovic Institute for European Studies at Notre Dame, a faculty fellow of the International History Institute at Boston University, and an associate of the Davis Center for Russian and Eurasian Studies at Harvard University.
 Since 2008 he has been an affiliate member of the Center for Russia, East Europe, and Central Asia (CREECA) at the University of Wisconsin, Madison.
 Spring 2012 he was Visiting Professor of Russian Intellectual History at the University of Toronto.

 Professor Poole's research and writing focus on Russian and European intellectual history, the history of ideas, and the history of philosophical and religious thought.
 Since 1990, he has delivered more than fifty scholarly papers and lectures at academic conferences and universities in the United States and abroad.
 He teaches courses in world, European, and Russian history.

 A History of Russian Philosophy, 1830-1930: Faith, Reason, and the Defense of Human Dignity, co-edited with G. M. Hamburg.
 Cambridge University Press, 2010, 424 pp. Paperback edition, 2013.

 Problems of Idealism: Essays in Russian Social Philosophy.
 Translated, edited, and introduced.
 Foreword by Caryl Emerson.
 Yale University Press, 2003. xxiv, 468 pp. Monographic introduction (pp. 1-78), extensive annotations, and contributor biographies.